-When the College grants a leave of absence, an official letter will be given to the student and a copy placed in the student's permanent records.
-In a timely manner, the student will provide updates on the action plan's progress to the College.
-If the student fails to honor the agreement, the College will withdraw the student from the academic program and inform the appropriate government agencies of the official withdrawal from the College.
-The student will be notified of the College's action and will have 30 days to file an appeal, which details the student's reasons for reinstating the leave of absence.
-The College's Executive Committee will rule within ten (10) days its decision to accept or reject reinstatement.
+When SUM grants a leave of absence, an official letter will be given to the student and a copy placed in the student's permanent records.
+In a timely manner, the student will provide updates on the action plan's progress to SUM.
+If the student fails to honor the agreement, SUM will withdraw the student from the academic program and inform the appropriate government agencies of the official withdrawal from their program.
+The student will be notified of SUM's action and will have 30 days to file an appeal, which details the student's reasons for reinstating the leave of absence.
+The Executive Committee will rule within ten (10) days its decision to accept or reject reinstatement.
 Approval cannot be assumed; students will be notified of the final decision.